The links below provide information regarding financial aid policies applicable at D'Youville.

 - For entering freshmen in 4-year programs the award will cover a maximum of 8 consecutive semesters.

 - For entering freshmen enrolled in 5-year combined degree programs, the scholarship will cover a maximum of 10 consecutive semesters.
-Eligible 5-year dual degree programs include: Physician Assistant, Occupational Therapy, Dietetics, Biology/Anatomy, Public Health, International Business and Accounting/International Business.
+Eligible 5-year dual degree programs include: Physician Assistant, Occupational Therapy, Dietetics, Biology/Anatomy, International Business and Accounting/International Business.

 - For entering freshmen entering into the Career Discovery Program (CDP), the scholarship will be awarded for a maximum of 8 or 10 semesters, dependent upon the declared academic major.